 There will be four exams: three midterms and one final.
-The midterm exams will test specific sections of the course, the final will be comprehensive.
-The schedule for the exams will be given shortly.
-You must bring your OSU student ID card to every exam.
-Make-up exams for midterms may be available, but only if you miss an exam due to an excused absence (see below).
+The midterm exams will test specific sections of the course and the final will be comprehensive.
+The schedule for the exams will follow the common exam and final exam schedule of OSU.